mne-tools/mne-python/doc/contributing.rst

 .. code-block:: console

+    $ # push local changes to remote branch origin/new-feature-x
+    $ # (this will create the remote branch if it doesn't already exist)
     $ git push origin new-feature-x

 Finally, go to the `MNE-Python GitHub`_ page, click on the pull requests tab,